 There’s always something to be grateful for on Catalina Island and this year is no exception.
 Whether you celebrate with extended family or just yourself, the island is an intriguing destination for Thanksgiving.
 Several restaurants will offer Thanksgiving dinner, providing you and yours an option for the traditional repast without the worry of who must do the dishes.

 Spending Thanksgiving at Catalina Island west end is a treat.
-Start your day with the Annual 5K Turkey Trot and Fun Run followed by a traditional "Island Style" Thanksgiving dinner at Harbor Reef Restaurant.
+Enjoy a traditional "Island Style" Thanksgiving dinner at Harbor Reef Restaurant.

 Best of Winter boat and hotel packages

-Realize savings when you book your boat and hotel together with the Catalina Island Best of Winter Packages, available November through March.
+Realize savings when you book your Catalina Express boat and hotel together with the Catalina Island Best of Winter Packages, available November through March.
 Participation varies by hotel property.

 Mark your calendars

-Get your holiday shopping going at the 26th Annual "Shop Catalina" extravaganza scheduled from 12-8 pm on Saturday, December 7.
+Get your holiday shopping going at the 28th Annual "Shop Catalina" extravaganza scheduled from 12-8 pm on Saturday, December 4.
 It's the one day to pick up your Catalina Island savings card which is valid through the remainder of the month.
+Enjoy a full day of holiday fun including a visit from Santa, holiday carolers and Avalon's Annual Christmas Tree Lighting.

 And of course, you don't want to miss our annual New Year's Eve Gala at the historic Catalina Island Casino!
 Reserve your spot today.